 Ever wondered why your dog’s feet smell salty and a bit like popcorn?
-Although, it might smell like your favourite snack, Frito feet are caused by sweat interacting with bacteria.
+Although it might smell like your favorite snack, Frito feet are caused by sweat interacting with bacteria.

-As your dog’s feet are always on the ground, they pick up microorganisms, fungi and bacteria.
-Mix that with a healthy dose of perspiration, and you get that distinctive doggy foot smell.
+As your dog’s feet are always on the ground, they pick up microorganisms, fungi, and bacteria.
+Mix that with a healthy dose of sweat, and you get that distinctive doggy foot smell.

 Did you know that some dog breeds have webbed feet?
 Although most dogs have a small amount of skin between the toes, some breeds have more than most.